uw-comphys/openccm/publications/2403_JOSS/paper.md

 with associated numeric rate constants.
 It intentionally does not support the standard `<->` symbol for reversible chemical reactions, so that each independent reaction has an explicit rate constant clearly defined in the same file.
 Therefore, a reversible reaction must be written as two independent forward reactions (with separate rate constants).

 Additionally, specie superscripts (i.e. ions) or subscripts (i.e. compounds) in traditional chemistry notation are not supported by the parser.
 Instead, each specie must solely contain letter characters (except for stoichiometric coefficients which may precede these characters).
-For example., if the user wishes to use `O2`, it must be written as `O` or a dummy name such as `a` in the reactions configuration file.
+For example, if the user wishes to use `O2`, it must be written as `O` or a dummy name such as `a` in the reactions configuration file.

 The kinetic rate constants must be expressed as positive real numbers and the parser does support scientific notation for these values.
 Additionally, each reaction/rate pair must also have a unique *identifier*.
 This identifier allows the parser to correctly associate a reaction/rate pair, and is allowed to be any alpanumeric value (i.e. R1, R2, etc.).